National Consumers League: Florence Kelley

+Florence Kelley was the general secretary of the National Consumers League from its founding in 1899 to her death in 1931.

 In founding the National Consumers League in 1899, one of Kelley's primary concerns was that the league oppose sweatshop labor.
 Kelley also worked to establish a work-day limited to eight hours.
 She worked in support of unionization to further protect workers.
 In 1907 she participated in the Supreme Court case Muller v.
 Oregon, which sought to overturn limits to the hours female workers could work in non-hazardous professions.
 Kelley helped to file the Brandeis Brief, which included sociological and medical evidence of the hazards of working long hours, and set the precedent of the Supreme Court's recognition of sociological evidence, which was used to great effect later in the case Brown v.
 Board of Education.
 In addition, Kelley assisted in organizing the National Association For Advancement of Colored People.